What are the local county laws to include hours of sale, liability laws, age of sale?

 It is a fermented beverage with grain neutral spirits added.
 It is taxed as a wine.

-It is a fermented beverage which is derived primarily from apples, apple concentrate and water, pears, or pear concentrate and water; and contains no other fruit product but contains at
+It is a fermented beverage which is derived primarily from apples, apple concentrate and water, pears, or pear concentrate and water; and contains no other

 A spirit beverage distilled from malted barley and other grains, and then matured in oak.

-An American whiskey distilled from a mash of at least 50 percent corn, with rye, barley and other grains, then matured in a new, charred-oak barrel.
+An American whiskey distilled from a mash of at least 50 percent corn, with rye, barley and other grains, then matured in a new, charred-oak

 A term applied to whiskey that is distilled and matured in Scotland.